 Thanks to the awesome sophistication of the Facebook ads platform, we can apply similar techniques to profile our best customers effectively.
 Although we can’t replicate RFM Analysis exactly, we can take the basic principles and adapt them to our purposes.

-You can certainly test 30 days, but you may find you get the best results by reducing the number to seven days, or even three days.
+You can certainly test for 30 days, but you may find you get the best results by reducing the number to seven days, or even three days.
 Recency really is a big deal!
 You must target prospects while they are hot for your topic.
-By next week, they may have lost interest and moved onto something else.
+By next week, they may have lost interest and moved on to something else.

 We can do this in website custom audiences by focusing on the people who are most active on our website by time spent: